liu-yanchao/Psychoacoustic-Model-Optimization-for-Audio-Compression-Encoder/README.md

 [Click here to view the original report](http://perceptualentropy.com/coder.html)

 I recently made some improvements that improve the audio quality.
-We analyzed the masking function implementation, applied a more suitable masking function by lower the overall gain and adjust the spreading function.
+I analyzed the masking function implementation, applied a more suitable masking function by lower the overall gain and adjust the spreading function.
-We also applied an temporal masking to the encoder.
+I also applied an temporal masking to the encoder.
 It will abandon the components that will not be heard by human ear because of simoutaneous masking.
 Listen to some samples below:

 ## Audio Examples